FJSte/UseCase.ShieldChecker/docs/ManageTests.md

 ### Step 5: Save and Validate

+1. Check if you marked the test as Enabled
-1. Click "Save and Close" to complete test creation
+2. Click "Save and Close" to complete test creation
-2. Test the execution by following the [Run and Schedule Tests Guide](RunAndScheduleTests.md)
+3. Test the execution by following the [Run and Schedule Tests Guide](ManageJobs.md)

 ## Managing Existing Tests